-- Finalize and adopt the drafted fertilizer ordinance (South Portland); Continue the work of the Portland Pesticide and Fertilizer Task Force to draft and adopt a fertilizer ordinance, drawing on South Portland's model (Portland).
+Finalize and adopt the drafted fertilizer ordinance (South Portland); Continue the work of the Portland Pesticide and Fertilizer Task Force to draft and adopt a fertilizer ordinance, drawing on South Portland's model (Portland).

 Continue to implement the invasive species management plan (South Portland), and develop a comprehensive plan for long-term management (Portland), in coordination with land trusts and community environmental groups.

-Begin a study of coastal land uses to understand the feasibility of preserving or acquiring and transitioning - feasibility of preserving or acquiring and transitioning parcels for marsh migration.
+Begin a study of coastal land uses to understand the feasibility of preserving or acquiring and transitioning parcels for marsh migration.